DavPadDev/DavPadDev/README.md

 ### Hi there 👋
+Thanks for checking out my code! 😁
+This repo contains the portfolio I am building 👍

 <!--
 **DavPadDev/DavPadDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.